Ate329/ESPGIF_SSD1306/README.md

 # ESPGIF_SSD1306
 This repository is modified based on ESPGIF by shraiwi.
 It can display GIF for ESP8266 with SSD1306 OLED screen.

+**I hope everyone who has SSD1306 and struggling of converting GIF and displaying GIF on it will find this repository helpful!**

 # Introduction